BlueByteSystemsInc/PDMShell/src/SETVAR.md

 - `variableName`: The variable to set.

 - `value`: The value to assign to the variable.
-This parameter supports dynamic placeholders.
+This parameter supports placeholders.
 When using `$value`, PDMShell substitutes the existing variable value; if the existing value is null or empty, `$value` evaluates to an empty string.
 Literal `\n` sequences are converted to `Environment.NewLine`.

 - `configNames`: The configuration names to set the variable for, separated by commas.